-The following principles to the allocation of funding from the fund:
+The following principles shall be applied to the allocation of funding from the fund:

 - i.
-Eligibility (section 1 above) - ii.
-Geographical representation, including adequate representation of all eligible regions - iii.
-Once ii. is met, priority will be given to representatives of [developing countries in accordance with the guidelines]
+Eligibility (section 2 above) - ii.
+Geographical representation, including adequate representation of all eligible regions; - iii.
+Balanced distribution across the activities of the IWC in line with the priorities identified by the Commission; and - iv.
+Consideration shall be given to provision of partial funding in order to maximise the number of funding recipients.